windmills and forest

 We strive to lead by example, and this drives our approach to operational sustainability at Zurich Insurance Group (Zurich).
 To help accelerate reductions in emissions, enhance resilience to climate change and regenerate nature, we integrate sustainability considerations into our operational business processes.

-Good governance principles are at the core of our approach to ensure that our own behavior reinforces our ambition to be recognized as one of the most responsible and impactful businesses in the world.
+Good governance principles to guide our own behavior help reinforce our ambition to be recognized as one of the most responsible and impactful businesses in the world.

 We are transparent